Slumber Party Massacre (2021 film)

 Slumber Party Massacre is a 2021 slasher film directed by Danishka Esterhazy and written by Suzanne Keilly.
 It is described as a "modern reimagining" of and stand-alone sequel to the original 1982 film The Slumber Party Massacre, and the fourth film released in the overall Massacre franchise.
 It stars Hannah Gonera, Frances Sholto-Douglas, Alex McGregor, Mila Rayne, Reze-Tiana Wessels with Schelaine Bennett, Rob van Vuuren and Jennifer Steyn.
 It follows a girls' slumber party which becomes a bloodbath when an escaped mental patient arrives with a power drill.

 Shout!
 Studios announced a remake of the film to be helmed by director Danishka Esterhazy and written by Suzanne Keilly.
 Production began in Stellenbosch, South Africa in March 2021, with the cast being announced in April.

 Slumber Party Massacre made its world premiere at the Fantastic Fest in Austin, Texas on September 27, 2021, and was released on Syfy Channel on October 16.
-The film received generally positive reviews from critics, with praise for its feminist themes, gore and the performances of the cast, but criticism for its screenplay, character development and pacing.
+The film received generally mixed reviews from critics, with praise for its feminist themes, gore and the performances of the cast, but criticism for its screenplay, character development and pacing.

 Plot

-In 1993, Trish Devereaux is having a slumber party in a cabin in Holly Springs, California with friends Jackie, Kim, and Diane.
-After arriving to confront Trish, her ex-boyfriend Chad looks through a window, sees the girls dancing and begins to masturbate.
+In 1993, Trish Devereaux is having a slumber party in a cabin in Holly Springs, California, with friends Jackie, Kim, and Diane.
+After arriving to confront Trish, her ex-boyfriend Chad looks through a window, sees the girls dancing, and begins to masturbate.
 Russ Thorn, a killer who uses a power drill, soon murders him.
-Russ then makes his way inside the cabin, killing Kim, Diane and Jackie in the process.
+Russ then makes his way inside the cabin, killing Kim, Diane, and Jackie in the process.
 After getting drilled through her hand, Trish hits Russ with an oar, sending him inside the lake.
 It is believed that Russ drowned, but his body is never found.

-In present-day Los Angeles, Trish's daughter Dana is heading out for a girls weekend with best friends Maeve, Breanie, and Ashley.
-En route, the girls learn that Maeve's younger sister Alix had stowed away.
+In present-day L.A., Trish's daughter, Dana, is heading out for a girls' weekend with her best friends, Maeve, Breanie, and Ashley.
+En route, the girls learn that Maeve's younger sister, Alix, had stowed away.
 The girls reluctantly let Alix join them, as they are on their way to the house they rented.
 Their car breaks down in the renamed Jolly Springs.
 After seeing an ad for a cabin for rent that night, the girls talk to Kay, the owner of the general store and the cabin.
 Kay reluctantly lets the girls rent the cabin, but warns them to stay quiet and still.
 As the girls start dancing, Alix gets bored and goes out for a walk.
 She soon finds a truck in the middle of the road.
 Its owner is dead, and his eyes were drilled out.
-Alix goes back to the cabin and mentions what she saw.
+Alix returns to the cabin and recounts what she saw.
 The other girls then reveal to sport weapons such as knives and baseball bats.
 They know Russ Thorn is still alive and have set everything up in an attempt to bait him out and kill him once and for all after twenty more victims have fallen since Trish's encounter.